Advantages of Credit Unions

 A Higher Interest on Savings

 Another avenue used by credit unions to distribute profits among members is higher interest rates on savings accounts.
-Banks don’t offer impressive yields to standard customers, which is why credit unions are at an advantage here.
+Banks don’t offer impressive yields to standard customers.

 Less Stringent Qualification Standards

 One of the biggest concerns for many people who are looking to banks for loans is their nonexistent or poor credit history.
-So, what are the advantages of a credit union in this case?
-Well, these financial institutions have more flexible requirements.
+Credit unions have more flexible requirements.
 Rather than flat out denying applicants a loan or a credit card, a credit union is more likely to work with members to try and work out a solution.

 Insured Deposits